arnabganguly/HDInsightESPLab/HDInsightESPlab.md

    ![Groups](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture35.png)

 Log into the portal http://myapps.microsoft.com with the userid and password of an AD user.
+After 20 minutes or so after the password change one can login to computers which are domain joined to this domain using this username and password.

 ![Changepassword](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture11_1.png)